Daiso: Bahrain

 Daiso's main store in Bahrain is located at Dasman Center, Manama, and spans two floors.
 It has been in operation since 2005.

 Daiso also has a smaller outlet at Ramli Mall, A'ali.
 As of 2007, most products cost BHD 0.600, or US$.

 Brazil

 Daiso launched in Brazil in 2012, in the heart of São Paulo on Rua Direita and a modest distribution center in Riacho Grande, São Bernardo do Campo.
 The entry into Brazil was pioneering, aiming to reach the market of Latin America.

-By November 2025 Daiso had 176 branches in the country, 49 alone in São Paulo city and state, as well as in the metro areas of Rio de Janeiro, Belo Horizonte, Brasília, Curitiba,Teresina,Porto Velho, Florianópolis,Vitória,São Luís do Maranhão and Belém.
+By November 2025 Daiso had 176 branches in the country, 49 alone in São Paulo city and state, as well as in the metro areas of Rio de Janeiro, Belo Horizonte, Brasília, Curitiba, Teresina, Porto Velho, Florianópolis, Vitória, São Luís and Belém.

 Brunei

-Daiso's first location in the sultanate opened on July 1, 2024, at Rimba Point, a shopping centre in Kampong Rimba.
+Daiso's first location in the sultanate opened on July 1, 2024, at Rimba Point, a shopping centre in Kampong Rimba, followed by its second branch in May 2026 in Gadong.